grantcolley/dipstate/README.md

 Here is how it works by way of an example workflow.

 **Note:**
 For a full listing of the code see test class [GitHubReadMeExampleTest.cs](https://github.com/grantcolley/dipstate/tree/master/DevelopmentInProgress.DipState.Test/GitHubReadMeExampleTest.cs) in [DevelopmentInProgress.DipState.Test](https://github.com/grantcolley/dipstate/tree/master/DevelopmentInProgress.DipState.Test) project.
+You can also find an example WPF implementation of the workflow at [Origin](https://github.com/grantcolley/origin).

 The example workflow follows the activities of a customer remediation process.
 The process starts by sending out a letter to a customer informing them a redress is due on their account and a response is required.
 While waiting for a response from the customer data pertaining to the redress is gathered and the amount to be redressed is calculated.
 If necessary an adjustment is made to the calculated amount.
 After both the redress amount has been calculated and the customer response has been received the case is sent for final review.
 If the final review fails the case is sent back to be re-calculated.
 If the review passes then payment is made to the customer.